 The most notable change is a decrease in the levels of melatonin – the hormone that governs our sleeping patterns – within our bodies.
-Elderly people are also more likely to be woken up by health complaints or minor disturbances, and often have trouble falling asleep at the desired time.
+Older people are also more likely to be woken up by health complaints or minor disturbances, and often have trouble falling asleep at the desired time.

 There are many benefits to older people having a well-regulated sleeping routine; it can improve both overall health and quality of life.
 By encouraging your loved-one to speak with a healthcare professional and better regulate their sleeping pattern, you may be able to help them achieve:

 - Increased alertness during waking hours